 However, you don't have to refinance all of your loans if you don't want to.
 For example, you can just refinance your high-interest loans and leave your others parked where they are, that's fine, too.

-The current lowest rate for federal Direct loans is 4.45%, while some private lenders will refinance your loans for as little as 2.58% interest.
+The current lowest rate for federal Direct loans is ranges from 4.53% to 7.08%, while some private lenders will refinance your loans for a fixed interest rate of 3.14%.

 Of course, not everyone qualifies for rates that low.
-But if you have great credit, you could qualify.
+But if you have great credit, you might.
 You can also apply with a cosigner to improve your chances of getting an attractive interest rate.

 Refinancing is especially worth considering if you have one of the higher interest-rate federal loans, such as unsubsidized or PLUS loans.